Chemical Engineering Courses (CHE)

 This course exposes students to both the theoretical and applied aspects of microfluidics, with a particular emphasis on designing microfluidic biological assays.
 The class provides broad exposure to fluid dynamic, surface phenomena and mass transfer concepts related to microfluidics in an effort to provide a theoretical underpinning for microfluidic device design.
 CourseProfile (ATLAS)

-CHE 616 (BiomedE 616).
+CHE 616 (BIOMEDE 616).
 Analysis of Chemical Signaling

 Quantitative analysis of chemical signaling systems, including receptor/ligand binding and trafficking, signal transduction and second messenger production and cellular responses such as adhesion and migration.
 CourseProfile (ATLAS)

-CHE 617 (Mfg 617).
+CHE 617 (MFG 617).
 Advanced Biochemical Technology

 Practical and theoretical aspects of various unit operations required to separate and purify cells, proteins and other biological compounds.
 Topics covered include various types of chromatography, liquid/liquid extractions, solid/ liquid separations, membrane processing and field-enhanced separations.
 This course will focus on new and non-traditional separation methods.
 CourseProfile (ATLAS)